stenslae/SecurityWriteups/Notes_And_Reports/ICS/iot_communication.md

 ### BACnet

 BACnet is a protocol for Building Automation and Control (BAC) networks and is typically used for fire detection, lighting, and HVAC systems.
 It is object oriented, defining analog and digital data types, and even has a logging object, and commands are focused on interfacing between sensors/actuators and controllers.
+BACnet occurs over port 47808 for UDP.

 ## Wired Connections